 By exploring our 360-acre campus and getting out into the St. Louis community, students broaden their horizons through organic, enriching experiences outside of the classroom.
 Whether it’s engaging with local SLAM poets after learning to write their own poems, using teamwork skills on an overnight canoe trip, or visiting the St. Louis Art Museum while studying Impressionism, impactful learning opportunities bring theory to life and help cement understanding of key concepts.

 Purposeful travel is an effective way to deepen connections and inspire global citizenship.
-Throughout their time in Middle School, all students participate in curriculum-based trips to Arizona, New York, and Costa Rica.
+Throughout their time in Middle School, all students participate in curriculum-based trips to Illinois, Florida, and Puerto Rico.
 These trips provide opportunities to integrate the curriculum beyond our campus borders and bring aspects of history, language, culture, and science to life.
 Additionally, Middle School students frequently visit organizations and sites in St. Louis to better understand important lessons they’re learning in the classroom and connect with their local community.